MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/mlserver.md

 ### opts

-The service properties to update. *opts* dict supports the following optional properties:
+The service properties to update as a `dict`.
+The *opts* supports the following optional properties:

     * version (str) - Defines the web service version.